olegknyazev/GameTablesDocs/reference/data_types.md

 | Game Tables uses underlying Unity's serialization to apply properties to Prefabs and ScriptableObjects.
 So all the types listen here have corresponding types in the underlying system.
 See [SerializedPropertyType](https://docs.unity3d.com/ScriptReference/SerializedPropertyType.html) for more details. |

-## Localization Settings
+## Regional Settings And Formatting
 Format of some data, for example floating point numbers, may differ from one language to another.
 To simplify things and reduce chances for mistakes Game Tables requires that all the source data is formatted in USA locale (en_US).
 If you import from Google Sheets, the target spreadsheet should have according locale (you may check it out in the File / Spreadsheet Settings dialog).
 If you import from CSV, the CSV should be formatted in USA locale, i.e. it should use dot as decimal point separator.

+## How Types Are Used
+It's important to understand that Game Tables does not try to interpret table cells per se.
+When importing from either Google Sheets or CSV all the data is just strings.
+Actual type is determined by the type of the target property.
+When Game Tables applies a cell to a concrete property it tries to interpret the cell value as a value of type required by that property.
+For example, if you are applying value "true" to a boolean property, then the property will get the truth value.
+But if you're applying the same cell to a string property, the resulting property will have "true" value.

+## Supported Types
-## Strings
+### Strings
 String is used as is, no trimming nor other transformations take place when applying a cell value to a string property.

-## Booleans
+### Booleans
 Boolean has two values.
 "True" and "yes" are interpreted as true, "false" and "no" are interpreted as false.
-When checking values case and whitespace is ignored.
+When checking values case and whitespace are ignored.
 Examples of booleans:
 - Yes
 -  no
 - TRUE

-## Integer Numbers
+### Integer Numbers
 Integer number may contain comma as optional thousands separator.
 Examples of integer numbers:
 - 24,700
 - 56

-## Floating Point Numbers
+### Floating Point Numbers
 Floating point number use dot as decimal separator.
 It also may be written in exponential form also known as scientific notation.
 Examples of floating point numbers:
 - 3.5
 - 2,500.49
 - 0.471E+2
 - -2.6E-3

-## Vectors
+### Vectors
 Vectors are collections of integer or floating point numbers.
 Game Tables expects semicolon or comma as a component separator.
 Semicolon is a safer option because it allows you to still use commas as thousand separators.

 There are 5 combinations of vector types in Unity which differ by type of component (integer or floating point) and the number of components: Vector2, Vector2Int, Vector3, Vector3Int and Vector4.
 You may express any of them in Game Tables.